 Choose a solution for connecting an on-premises network to Azure

 This article compares options for connecting an on-premises network to an Azure Virtual Network (VNet).
-We provide a reference architecture and a deployable solution for each option.
+For each option, a more detailed reference architecture is available.

 This architecture is suitable for hybrid applications where the traffic between on-premises hardware and the cloud is likely to be light, or you are willing to trade slightly extended latency for the flexibility and processing power of the cloud.